Tips to Boost Strength in Men

 Tip #2: Absorb enough Vitamin D

 Vitamin D, the “sunshine vitamin” is actually the most common nutrient that we in North America just simply don't get enough of.
-Not only is it not very abundant in foods but most places far from the equator don't get enough sunlight to produce adequate levels year round.
+Not only is it not very abundant in foods but most places far from the equator don't get enough sunlight to produce adequate levels year-round.

 Hello winter; goodbye sunshine vitamin (for those of us in colder climates).
 Vitamin D is known to help us absorb calcium from our foods and is also necessary for our immune system, nervous system, and muscular system.
 As with zinc if you're deficient in this nutrient you may experience increased testosterone levels after supplementing.

 Vitamin D deficiency is most commonly associated with bone conditions such as rickets in children and osteomalacia in adults.
 It is a fat-soluble vitamin and is found in fatty fish, organ meats, and egg yolks.
 Unfortunately, it isn't abundant in most other un-fortified foods.
-The bottom line with vitamin D is that you may need to supplement.
+The bottom line with vitamin D is that you may need to supplement it.
 Of course, if you're always outside in the sun or eat fatty fish every day you may be the exception.
 You can always ask your doctor to check your blood levels to be sure because vitamin D is another one of those nutrients where more is not always better.

 Here are a few tips to supplement with vitamin D safely and effectively: